 The judge shouted, “Silence in the courtroom!”

 Because of a technicality, the judge had ordered the jury to toss out the evidence after it was determined that it had been obtained illegally.
-Detectives Mike Sabian and Barry Clarke glowered at the back of the courtroom.
+From the back of the courtroom, detectives Mike Sabian and Barry Clarke glowered.

-Therefore, dried blood recovered in a deep groove between the head of the hammer and the handle, and his fingerprints could not be used as evidence that he had murdered his wife.
-But it was his hammer, so of course, there’d be fingerprints.
+Therefore, dried blood recovered in a deep groove between the head of the hammer and the handle—or his fingerprints—could not be used as evidence that he had murdered his wife.
+It was his hammer, so of course, there’d be fingerprints.